Garden waste collection service

-Please click here to sign up online from 7 May - 2 August 2019 to order and pay for your bin/s using a debit or credit card.
+If you wish to sign up for this service please complete the online subscription form and pay for your bin/s using a debit or credit card.
 If you wish, you can also register for direct debit for future payments.

 The standard size brown wheeled-bin has 240 litre capacity.
 If you currently have the smaller 140 litre bins for your refuse and have a small garden, you can order a smaller bin (140 litre) however the cost is the same as the standard size bin.
 Please contact us if you would like to order a 140 litre garden bin.

 If you have any issues with the sign-up form please email email@example.com or call Waste Services on 01732 876147.
-Please note lines may be busy during the Early Bird period
+Please note lines may be busy.

-What can I put in my new brown garden waste bin?
+What can I put in my brown garden waste bin?

 - Grass cuttings

 - Hedge clippings, prunings and branches up to 3cm in diameter